A Year After Daughter's Death In North Carolina, Grieving Mom Still Waiting For Answers; 'It's Devastating'

 To help her keep track of Courtney’s case, Debbie recorded her calls with the Columbus County Sheriff’s Office.

-“I’m not gonna sit here and say something didn’t happen,” Rocknbach said.
+“I’m not gonna sit here and say something didn’t happen,” Rockenbach said.
 “I would have the same questions you do.”

 Debbie said the answers she’s received are inconsistent.
 So are the answers CBS 2 received.